RomanMykhailyshyn/RomanMykhailyshyn.github.io/_portfolio/portfolio-2.md

 ## Colaboration
 * Texas Robotics, The University of Texas at Austin (USA).
+* Walker Department of Mechanical Engineering, The University of Texas at Austin (USA).
 * EPAM School of Digital Technologies, American University Kyiv (Powered by Arizona State University) (Ukraine).

 ### Materials